-5.1 The 2010 Educational Master Plan Environmental Scan indicates the following important pieces of information that impact what we do in Student Development and Services.
-The students in Associated Student Organization (ASO), Student Activities Council (SAC), and student clubs that plan events have to keep in mind the age and the ethnicity of AVC students.
-They focus on the first-time freshman population which is mostly (70.5%) high school graduates, under the age of 20.
-40% of students who enroll in the fall do not reenroll the next spring semester (page 55).
-This is why Student Development and College Activities focus on the needs of the above population.
-For Fall 2010, there has been an increase in Hispanic-related events but more emphasis will be needed.
-Also, future events will need to focus more on the specific needs of African-American students early in the Fall semester.
+5.1 In the 2010 Educational Master Plan Environmental Scan there was important information that impacts what we do in Student Development and Services.
+We try to reflect the campus and greater Antelope Valley community in who we serve and what type of programs we hold on campus.
+The students in the Associated Student Organization (ASO), Student Activities Council (SAC), and student clubs plan events keeping in mind the age and the ethnicity of AVC students.
+They focus on the first-time freshman population which makes up a significant portion of the population of our campus in the fall semester.
+An example of this in fall 2010, there was an increase in Hispanic-related events but more emphasis is needed.
+Also, future events will need to focus more on the specific needs of African-American students.

-The Educational Master Plan Guiding Principals, especially numbers 8, 10 and 13, speak to the work that we do.
+The Educational Master Plan Guiding Principles, especially numbers 8, 10 and 13, speak to the work that we do.